Welcome to Voices of HFGF

 A Hemophilia Foundation of Greater Florida scholarship recipient with aspirations to become a pediatric physician, Andrew Farren is pumped about what lies ahead as he enters his second year at St. Petersburg College.

-The 18-year-old University of North Florida (UNF) freshman with an eye on the medical field was 14 before she was finally diagnosed with von Willebrand’s disease at John Hopkins All Children’s Hospital in St Pete.
+The 18-year-old University of North Florida freshman with an eye on the medical field was 14 when she was diagnosed with von Willebrand’s disease at John Hopkins All Children’s Hospital in St. Pete.

 The Wei Family